conorgilmer/electionanalysis/googlecharts/README.md

 some issues are the Others/Independents sometimes including minor parties (i.e. greens, socialist party and PBP etc.) as well as indepndents.

 - lines.php - linegraph of the polls
-- pie.php - pie chart select the poll and see a pie chart of it.
+- pie.php - pie chart select the poll and see a pie chart of it

+##To Do
+- Bootstrap pages
+- connect Lines to Pie i.e show pie clicking a poll on the line chart